Frequently Asked Questions

 Because of COVID-19, all course offerings will happen remotely.
 Students will take their classes from the comfort of their own home.

 View the class options and course descriptions on the Summer 2021 Schedule of Classes.
-The schedule will be posted at www.SMC.edu/classes on March 29.
+The schedule will be posted on the Class Schedule webpage on March 29.
 When your application is approved, you will be authorized to self enroll into open courses on May 11 at 7 a.m.

 Speak to your academic counselor at school and come up with a plan that works best with your interests.
 Have a variety of courses in mind (4-5), just in case your top choice isn't available when you log in to enroll.
 These courses need to also be listed on your Concurrent Enrollment Form as well.